dxos/gravity/docs/content/npm-dxos.md

 Note that many packages as part of their build process run `npm` so even if you think you're using just `yarn`, you're not and so both environment variables should be set.

 Also note that a registry host name is "baked" into the file `yarn.lock` and therefore in order to fetch packages from the development registry it will be necessary to either delete `yarn.lock` prior to running `yarn`, or to ensure that `yarn.lock` already references the intended registry host name.
+Lastly note that `yarn --force` does not perform the required state reset: dns host names in `yarn.lock` will still be used.

 ## Publishing a package to the Development NPM Registry